aleroux85/iso/README.md

 to get your username, groupname, UID and GID.
 If the UID and GID is not both 1000, set that also in the args above.

+Also, add volume mounts of the project folders you want to access inside the container.

 3) Add a domain name `main` to your `/etc/hosts` file that point to `127.0.0.1`.